wirewright/wirewright/man/wwml.md

 overhead (I am working actively on reducing the memory footprint of dictionaries specifically, but there are limits).
 Compactness is traded off for the general inefficiency of parsing.

-How could one build algorithms that use characters directly as their *only* memory/state, without such constructions exploding with algorithmic and/or operational complexity.
-I suppose it is an unsolved problem and an interesting avenue for exploration, very much in line with Wirewright.
+How would one build algorithms that use characters directly as their *only* memory/state, without such constructions exploding with algorithmic and/or operational complexity?
+I suppose this is an unsolved problem and an interesting avenue for exploration, very much in line with Wirewright.
 But let's leave that aside for now :^)

-NOTE: "expands to" below refers to expansion at *parse-time*.
+> [!NOTE]

-NOTE: character sets are expressed in [Crystal character set notation](https://crystal-lang.org/api/1.16.2/Char.html#in_set%3F%28%2Asets%3AString%29%3ABool-instance-method).
+> Character sets are expressed in [Crystal character set notation](https://crystal-lang.org/api/1.16.2/Char.html#in_set%3F%28%2Asets%3AString%29%3ABool-instance-method).

 ## What you will need to be able to type